The-Ossuary/bookish-waffle/README.md

 ---

 # The Ossuary

 The Ossuary is a horror-themed Web3 prototype for collectible lore and ritual gameplay.
-This repository includes the frontend (React), backend (Express), original art, and lore.
-Designed for handoff to indie developers or studios seeking a dark, atmospheric IP to expand.
+This repository includes the frontend (React), backend (Express), original lore, and is designed for handoff to indie developers or studios seeking a dark, atmospheric IP to expand.

 ---